GeekAlexis/search-engine/README.md

 # Distributed Search Engine
 A search engine powered by AWS.
-The design and search algorithms are partially based on Goolge, circa 1998.
+The design and search algorithms are partially based on Google, circa 1998.
 - Supports server-side caching and concurrent queries
 - Retrieval and ranking incorporates BM25 and PageRank
 - Distributed crawler/indexer/link analysis for computing document index and metadata